TheCrypticOG/qb-blackmarket/README.md

-# qb-blackmarket
-[QBCORE] THE SIMPLEST BLACKMARKET SCRIPT USING QB-TARGET
+# [QBCORE] THE SIMPLEST BLACKMARKET SCRIPT USING QB-TARGET
 Dependencies:
 - qb-core
 - qb-inventory or lj-inventory